 - The Dark Night Of The Soul

 - The Black Sheep – Is It Okay to Leave Your Biological Family?

 - The Energetic Sources of Depression, Addiction, PTSD and Other Life-Draining Dynamics in the Invisible Light Spectrum

 Lia Love is a healing facilitator.
 The absolute bottom line in life is feeling good.
 We cannot experience joy and inner freedom without feeling good.
-Lia offers integrative healing services that may help.
-Her services are global, meaning she can work with you no matter your location using distance/remote energy techniques.
+Lia offers integrative healing services that may help you achieve just that, overcoming depression, PTSD, anxiety, anger, trauma, addictions, entity interference, and more.
+With extensive training in a variety of healing modalities, her services are global, meaning she can work with you using distance/remote energy techniques, no matter your location .